-Each path in \er{Z_dyson} can be interpreted as a classical stochastic trajectory in continuous-time with time extent $\beta$, where the operator $\hat{K}_{x_{m-1}\to x_{m}}$ makes the instantaneous transition $x_{m-1} \to x_{m}$ at the time $t_{m}$.
+Each path in \er{Z_dyson} can be interpreted as a classical stochastic trajectory in continuous time with time extent $\beta$, where the operator $\hat{K}_{x_{m-1}\to x_{m}}$ makes the instantaneous transition $x_{m-1} \to x_{m}$ at the time $t_{m}$.
 We denote a stochastic trajectory of time extent $\beta$ with $M$ jumps as

-(note that the last jump occurs at $t_M \leq \beta$).
+Note that the last jump occurs at $t_M \leq \beta$.
 We then represent \er{Z_dyson} as a sum over these jumps,

-where ${x}(t)$ denotes the configuration of the trajectory ${\bm x}$ at time $t$, $\delta_{x(0), x(\beta)}$ allows only for trajectories which are periodic in time, and $\mathcal{K}({\bm x})$ is the {\em trajectory observable} (which will henceforth be denoted by a calligraphic font) which returns the number of transitions which occur in the trajectory.
+where ${x}(t)$ denotes the configuration of the trajectory ${\bm x}$ at time $t$, the delta function $\delta[{x(0), x(\beta)}]$ allows only for trajectories which are periodic in time, and $\mathcal{K}({\bm x})$ is the {\em trajectory observable} (which will henceforth be denoted by a calligraphic font) which returns the number of transitions, $M$, which occur in the trajectory ${\bm x}$.
 The sum over $\{{\bm x}\}$ indicates a sum over all paths for any number of jumps, $M \in [0, \infty)$.
 We can then write the probability of the trajectory ${\bm x}$ as

 The probability \er{prob_traj} can be related to that for trajectories generated by a continuous-time Markov dynamics in the following way.
 We define the Markov generator $\hat{W} = \hat{K} - \hat{R}$, with the transitions given by $\hat{K}$ and their associated escape rates, $\hat{R}$, \beq \hat{R} = \sum_{x, y\neq x} K_{x\to y} \ket{x}\bra{x} = \sum_{x} R_{x} \ket{x}\bra{x}. \eeq Since we consider quantum systems without a sign problem \cite{Loh1990, Pan2022}, we can assume that the probabilities \er{prob_traj} are positive real numbers.
 With these definitions, the relation between the Hamiltonian and the stochastic generator is